 For over fifty years now, the CFC has been exploring colour and its applications in a wide range of economic sectors: fashion, textiles, beauty care, luxury goods, telephony, the automotive industry, interior design, decoration, domestic arts, gastronomy…

 Fashion designers, industrial designers, art directors, plastic artists, researchers, journalists, writers and even “rainbowologists” form a prospective think tank working in the interests of creativity and colour within this original “club”, chaired by Olivier Guillemin since 1993.
 Together they think about the evolution and expression of colour in relation to lifestyles.

 Twice a year, the CFC visualises the changing colour of our environment, publishing a colour range which has a wide audience among trade fairs and member companies.
-The CFC is well known outside France and carries the “Colours of France” at INTERCOLOR, an international colour group with representatives from some fifteen countries.
+The CFC is well known outside France and carries the “Colours of France” at INTERCOLOR, an international colour group with representatives from some seventeen countries.

 The members of the CFC regularly participate in wider investigations of the perception and evolution of colour from a sociological, cultural, historical, industrial or marketing perspective, which focus on topical themes such as: masculine and feminine colours, the colours of luxury, colour and the senses, the flavour and smell of colour… The CFC also develops communication and educational events.
 This involves organising conferences, seminars and exhibitions for professionals with the idea of reaching out to the general public through spectacular operations, starting with “The Colour Circuit” in Paris in 2004.